My name is Aaron,

-Like so many of us, I find myself suspended in these in-betweens — of digital and analog, western and eastern cultures, art and science — and somehow it just all works out.
+Like so many of us, I find myself suspended in these in-betweens — of digital and analog, western and eastern cultures, art and science.
+My creative practice is born from this overlap.
+Orientalist Maximalism.

 Kind words from My People